 Documentary encompasses a broad range of academic discourse around non-fiction filmmaking, introducing readers to the key filmmakers, major scholars, central debates and critical ideas relating to the form.
 This wide-ranging guidebook features global releases from the 1920s through to 2009, and includes films such as:

-Selected Contents: Acknowledgements Introduction Part I: ‘A Troubled and Difficult Art’: A Brief Introduction to Non-Fiction Film Chapter One: The ‘D’ Word: Definitions, ‘Obligations’ and Functions Chapter Two: Major Trends, Movements and Voices Part II: Reading Non-Fiction: Case Studies, Concepts and Criticism Chapter Three: Pioneers Nanook of the North (1922): Narrativising the Real The Man with the Movie Camera (1929): Montage and Ideology Night Mail (1936): The Poetics and Politics of Class Chapter Four: Bards Night and Fog (1955): Articulating the Unspeakable My Winnipeg (2006): A City of the Mind Waltz With Bashir (2008): Conflict and Memory Chapter Five: Performers Tarnation (2003): Performance and Autobiography Sicko (2007): Michael Moore, Documentary Superstar Say My Name (2009); Anvil: The Story of Anvil (2009): Rockumentary Revivals Conclusion: New Challenges, Territories and Directions A Select, Chronological Filmography Bibliography
+@contents: Selected Contents: Acknowledgements Introduction Part I: ‘A Troubled and Difficult Art’: A Brief Introduction to Non-Fiction Film Chapter One: The ‘D’ Word: Definitions, ‘Obligations’ and Functions Chapter Two: Major Trends, Movements and Voices Part II: Reading Non-Fiction: Case Studies, Concepts and Criticism Chapter Three: Pioneers Nanook of the North (1922): Narrativising the Real The Man with the Movie Camera (1929): Montage and Ideology Night Mail (1936): The Poetics and Politics of Class Chapter Four: Bards Night and Fog (1955): Articulating the Unspeakable My Winnipeg (2006): A City of the Mind Waltz With Bashir (2008): Conflict and Memory Chapter Five: Performers Tarnation (2003): Performance and Autobiography Sicko (2007): Michael Moore, Documentary Superstar Say My Name (2009); Anvil: The Story of Anvil (2009): Rockumentary Revivals Conclusion: New Challenges, Territories and Directions A Select, Chronological Filmography Bibliography